-This is made up of child representatives from all classes & Mrs Kitson.
-It meets fortnightly to review the policy and to promote anti-bullying activities throughout the school e.g. by preparing leaflets and organising assemblies.
+This is made up of child representatives from classes 3,4 and 5, Mrs Coxon and Miss Carey.
+It meets to review the policy and to promote anti-bullying activities throughout the school e.g. by preparing leaflets and organising assemblies.

 This focus group are responsible for seeking the views of the pupils throughout our school.
 ABC children make themselves known throughout the school by wearing a special bib and are available for children to approach if they consider themselves to be the victim of bullying.

 - To create within our school community, an atmosphere/ethos of trust, which values, respects and protects the rights of each of its members to be within a safe and secure environment.

 - To develop within the ethos and curriculum of our school attitudes, skills and activities which will prevent all aspects of bullying.